VoskhodXIV/webservice/README.md

 The AMI should be built when the PR is merged.
 The ami should be shared with the AWS `prod` account automatically.
 [This can be done by providing the AWS account ID in the packer template, [see here](https://developer.hashicorp.com/packer/plugins/builders/amazon/ebs#ami_users)].

 Create the `.env` file on the fly, when unpacking artifacts!
 You will need to declare the environment secrets in the organization secrets, and read them during the CI/CD workflow.

+After the AMI is built, we will create a new version of the launch template and update the original launch template.
+With this latest version of the launch template, we will issue an `instance-refresh` command that will update the instances running in our CloudFormation stack to use the latest version of the launch template.

 ## :warning: IMPORTANT